The Desert's Toll

 The Desert's Toll is a 1926 American silent Western film directed by Clifford Smith and starring Kathleen Key, Francis McDonald, and Tom Santschi.

 Plot

-Frank Darwin (Francis McDonald) needs to convince Muriel (Kathleen Key) he did not kill her Father, as claimed by Jasper (Tom Santschi) and Oneta (Anna May Wong).
+Frank Darwin needs to convince Muriel he did not kill her Father, as claimed by Jasper and Oneta.

 Preservation

 A print of The Desert's Toll is preserved in the George Eastman Museum Motion Picture Collection.